 Dad slowly got up from his shooting position, and I told him what I had seen through the spotting scope.
 His excitement was hard to hide now.

 I made my way down the steep hill, and Dad guided me into the Buck.
 He was a very handsome little four point, just the right kind of deer.
 After a few minutes of relaxing Dad slowly made his way down, and we set to work.

 By the time Dad had made it to the deer, the sun was almost on us, and the morning had come alive with the sound of birds and the rustling of the breeze.
 The thin cold air that had enveloped the mountain all night long was finally carried away.
 Dad, and I sat there on the hillside, enjoying the beauty, cutting away the tender and savory flesh of this dapper little deer.

 We finished cutting up the deer, and let him cool in the still drifting breeze in the shade of the pine trees.
 Then we slowly made our way back up the ridge, resting as needed, until we got back to the top.
-As we drove home, tired and satisfied with our hunt, I realized that momentous Chance had made all the difference.
+As we drove home, tired and satisfied with our hunt, I realized that momentous Chance had made all the difference, and some incredible memories.